dmedri/roaster/README.md

 --enable-R-shlib
 ```

-While some options change the features set at low level (eg. the Java support,
+While some options could change the features set at low level (eg. the Java support,
 optional), the recommended packages could be always installed in a second-time.

 Note: take care that all options will be a one-line configuration set.